If you are unable to view text on this page, please click here.

 In November of 2003 Webster was appointed the inaugural Director of Writing for the College of Arts and Sciences, and in that position has now been working with faculty, administration and students to make writing a central part of every student's experience at the University of Washington, in all disciplines and throughout all four years of each student's college career.
 He has presided as well over the founding and development of the Odegaard Writing and Research Center (OWRC).
 First begun in 2004, the OWRC has grown from a site serving a few hundred students over a school year to a site serving well over 12,000 students annually.
 OWRC has also become a major means of supporting international students; it offers over 4000 tutoring sessions a year to Multi-language speakers (MLS) and has developed quarter-long MLS supporting writing-based tutorial groups.

 In 2004 Webster also established the English 108 program: a bridge course for incoming undergraduates who feel less than fully prepared for College level writing.
 Titled “Writing Ready: Getting a Start on College Writing,” English 108 has provided significant levels of support for all incoming students, and particularly for international students.
 Conceived not as a remedial writing course but as an intensive immersion into an academic reading, writing, speaking and listening environment, English 108's assignments engage students in the study of cognitive science as it applies to writing and problem-solving.
 (For a more complete description click here).
-Webster still directs both the training of teachers for this course
+Webster still directs the training of teachers for this course and coordinates the curriculum.

 Publications from the past few years include a lengthy biographical article on John Seton, the Cambridge University logician (c.1509-1567) in The Dictionary of Literary Biography (2003), “Whose Poem Is This Anyway?
 Teaching Spenser Through the Stanza Workshop,” in Pedagogy (Spring, 2003), “My Troubles with Perry: Developmental Scheme or Humanities Curriculum?” in the Proceedings of the International Conference on the Scholarship of Teaching and Learning: 2001 and 2002 (2003), and reviews of Salvatori and Donohue's The Elements (and Pleasures) of Difficulty (2005) in Pedagogy (Winter, 2005) and of Bernstein, Burnett, Goodman and Savory, Making Teaching Visible: Course Portfolios and the Peer Review of Teaching, in Pedagogy (Winter, 2009).
 “Going International: Getting Ready to Write Through English 108” appeared in Writing Matters, Spring, 2012, and “On the Challenges of Working with the Writing of English Language Learners,” appeared in the National Teaching and Learning Forum, 22 (2013).